TimeToogo/Pinq/details.md

 Lazy Evaluation
 ==============

-Like its cousin, Linq, Pinq makes extensive use of **lazy evaluation**:
+Like its cousin, LINQ, PINQ makes extensive use of **lazy evaluation**:

 {% highlight php startinline %}
 $filteredValues = $values->where(function ($i) { return strlen($i) < 50; });